 You can only, sensibly, talk to the person who’s sitting beside you and, may be, on the other side of the aisle.
 If you are predisposed to having travel sickness then it’s quite likely that you won’t want to have much else going on.
 It will be enough to cope with the journey.

-As a traveller who has experience of travel sickness I can tell you that the best thing for me is to wear the Travel Visor from the beginning of the journey to the end or from the beginning to the end of each stage.
-The less I do to look around and talk to others the better.
+As a traveler who has experience of travel sickness I can tell you that the best thing for me is to wear the Travel Visor from the beginning of the journey to the end or from the beginning to the end of each stage.
+The less I do to look around and talk to others, the better.
 This is something that can wait until we arrive at our destination.

 More reasons for travelling by coach